ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 ### Basic Objects {#objects}

 * Preconnection: A Preconnection object is a representation of a potential connection.
-It has state that describes parameters of a Connection that might exist in the future: the Local Endpoint from which that Connection will be established, the Remote Endpoint to which it will connect, and Path Selection Properties, Protocol Selection Properties, and Specific Protocol Properties that influence the choice of transport that Connection will use.
+It has state that describes parameters of a Connection that might exist in the future: the Local Endpoint from which that Connection will be established, the Remote Endpoint to which it will connect, and Path Selection Properties, Protocol Selection Properties, and Specific Protocol Properties that influence the choice of transport that a Connection will use.
 A Preconnection can be fully specified and represent a single possible Connection, or it can be partially specified such that it represents a family of possible Connections.
 The Local Endpoint MUST be specified if the Preconnection is used to Listen() for incoming connections, but is OPTIONAL if it is used to Initiate() connections.
 The Remote Endpoint MUST be specified in the Preconnection is used to Initiate() connections, but is OPTIONAL if it is used to Listen() for incoming connections.

 * Connection: A Connection object represents an active transport protocol instance that can send and/or receive Content between a Local Endpoint and a Remote Endpoint.
 It holds state pertaining to the underlying transport protocol instance and any ongoing data transfer.
 This represents, for example, an active connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.